-It’s believed that there were originally a total of three sheepdogs that originated in Hungary—the Mudi, Puli, and Pumi.
-The Puli is believed to be the oldest of the three, established as far back as A.D.
-800, and then some 300 to 400 years ago, the Puli was mixed with French and German herding dogs and terriers to create the Pumi; the breeding is thought to be a result of livestock trading between Hungary with France and Germany.
-It's said that the Mudi evolved naturally from crosses of the Puli, Pumi, and German Spitz breeds, while the ancestral Hungarian herding dog that ultimately became the Puli appears to have migrated with the Magyars and their livestock from the Ural-Altay region between China and the Caspian Sea to the Carpathian Basin.
+It’s believed that three sheepdogs were originally bred in Hungary—the Mudi, Puli, and Pumi.
+The Puli is the oldest of the three, established as far back as A.D.
+800. This ancestral Hungarian herding dog likely migrated with the Magyars from the Ural-Altay region between China and the Caspian Sea to the Carpathian Basin.
+About 300 to 400 years ago, the Puli was mixed with French and German herding dogs and terriers to create the Pumi.
+It's said that the Mudi evolved naturally from crosses of the Puli, Pumi, and German Spitz breeds.

-The Pumi can also be traced back to the herding and guard dogs originating from China and Tibet, like the Tsang Apso which was mistakenly called Tibetan Terriers by Europeans, and were widespread in that region.
-At first, the Pumi was considered a regional variant of the Puli, but by the early 20th century, the two dogs became standardized as their own separate breeds.
+The Pumi can also be traced back to herding and guard breeds from China and Tibet.
+This includes the Tsang Apso, a widespread breed in the region that was mistakenly called the Tibetan Terrier by Europeans.
+The Pumi was first considered a regional variant of the Puli, but by the early 1900s, the two dogs became standardized as their own separate breeds.

-The international breed standard for the Pumi was approved in 1935; it became an officially recognized breed in the United States in 2011 and in the United Kingdom in 2015.
-The first Pumis were imported to Finland in the early 1970s, and today the breed is the most popular of all the herding dogs in Finland.
+The international breed standard for the Pumi was approved in 1935.
+It became an officially recognized breed in the United States in 2011 and in the United Kingdom in 2015.
+The first Pumi dogs were imported to Finland in the early 1970s.
+Today, the breed is the most popular of all the herding dogs in Finland.

-There are currently more than 2,000 Pumis registered in Hungary, with the most notable populations in Finland and Sweden.
-The Pumi can be found in smaller numbers in the United States, United Kingdom, and Germany.
+There are currently more than 2,000 Pumi dogs registered in Hungary, but notable populations are also found in Finland and Sweden.
+The Pumi is bred in smaller numbers in the United States, the United Kingdom, and Germany.